CodyNicholson/Backend_Development_Notes/Complexity_Theory/algorithmRunningTimes.md

 mergesort, quicksort, heapsort

-finding closest pair of points whith divide and conquer method
+Finding closest pair of points with divide and conquer method

 -